con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	rgyan] VM; brgyan NyiGyu

 Whose handsome crown has sterling sapphires,
-Whose hair has tips of deep sapphire blue,
+Whose hair has tips of sapphire deep blue,
 With glory from the light of his great jewel,
 Adorned with emanations of the buddhas, (126)

-* 126ab: We diverge from the ancient translation in the interpretation of agra in these compounds.
-In the first compound it seems more natural to understand agra as mean 'best of', while in the second compound 'tip' makes better sense.
+* 126ab: We diverge from the ancient translation in the interpretation of *agra* in these compounds.
+In the first compound it seems more natural to understand *agra* as mean 'best of', while in the second compound 'tip' makes better sense.
 VV offers no commentary here.

 > lokadhātuśatākampī ṛddhipādamahākramaḥ |